-Well, Americans abroad have to file U.S. taxes on their worldwide income no matter what.
+Well, Americans abroad who are expats still have to file U.S. taxes on their worldwide income no matter what.
 Just because you’re out of sight doesn’t mean you get a pass.
 Uncle Sam is like Santa Claus, but real.
 He will find out if you’ve been naughty and didn’t file.
 And yes, you have to report that AirBnB income you’re earning from renting out your condo while you’re away as well.

 If you’re an American, paying taxes is only simple if you don’t make much money and you don’t have any deductions to itemize.
 For everyone else, the U.S. taxation system is a complicated monster, driven more by political point-scoring and the influence of lobbyists than it is by any rational measure.
 It just got worse for this year if you’re not a big corporation or rich Republican campaign donor, so it’s more important than ever to know the rules and how they apply.

 Or just pay someone else to know the rules and tell you what to do.
 That’s the approach I’ve taken whether I’ve lived in the USA or when I lived in Turkey, Korea, or Mexico.
 A good accountant will easily pay back a return if you can itemize, sometimes saving your thousands of dollars you would have missed otherwise—without doing anything shady.

 Finding tax filing help and advice locally is not an easy thing though.
 You can’t expect someone in Oaxaca or Chiang Mai to understand the U.S. tax system.
 You’ll probably need a virtual solution that links you to an accounting firm who specializes in working with expatriates.